karkoonzaid/laravel-site/readme.md

-Site Built in Laravel 4.2
+Custom CMS and Event Management System Built in Laravel 4.2